 Jonathan Shedler, an acclaimed researcher and clinician, states that “psychotherapy is about slowing things down—so we can begin to see and understand the patterns that otherwise happen quickly, automatically, without reflection or awareness.”
 Therefore, it is important to commit and give the process the time it needs to heal you.

-If you would like to know more about what to expect during your first Art Therapy session with us, check out the video below:
+If you would like to know what to expect during your first art psychotherapy session with us, check out the video below:

 Enjoyed this article?
 Share it!